-Then, publish your post or page so your survey form will appear on your website.
+Then publish or update your page and your customer cancellation survey form will appear on your website.

 You’ll see survey results for each form field that has survey reporting enabled on it.

-For instance, here is what the results for the first question on your survey form might look like:
+For instance, here’s what the results for the first question on your survey form might look like:

 Sample Customer Exit Survey Questions

-The default questions in the cancellation survey template are:
+Since it’s basically a client exit survey template, the default survey questions in the cancellation survey template include: